dtamien/MediaDisplayer/README.md

 # Information side

-The current date and time, the current weather, and a QR code are displayed on the screen.
-The QR code links to the shop's social media Facebook page.
+The current date and time, information on the weather at the store's location and a QR code are displayed.
+The QR code links to the store's Facebook page.